Before starting to translate your Toolset-powered site, there are some initial steps that you need to take care of first.

 - Translating slugs of custom post types

 To translate sites built with Toolset, you need the Multilingual CMS version of the WPML plugin.
-It includes the main plugin and two additional ones that you need: WPML Translation Management and WPML String Translation.
-Additionally, we recommend installing the WPML Media Translation add-ons which helps you send images and other media for translation using WPML’s Translation Management.
+It includes the main plugin and an additional one that you need, WPML String Translation.
 You can download all these plugins from your WPML Account’s download page.

-After installing WPML, you will have to go through a short and simple set up process, which includes options for selecting the languages you need, the placement of the language switcher, and others.
-To learn more about this process, please visit the WPML language setup guide.
+After installing WPML, you will have to go through a short and simple setup process, which includes options for selecting the languages you need, who will translate content, and others.

 To be able to translate your Toolset site, you need to make all the relevant custom types translatable.
 This includes: